 Open University Procedures

-- A maximum of 24 semester units earned through Open University in a non-matriculated status may be applied toward a bachelor's degree.
-All units attempted through Open University will be calculated in the student’s grade point average.
+Start accumulating credits, which can apply toward your degree once you are admitted to Cal Maritime.
+A maximum of 24 semester units earned through Open University in a non-matriculated status may be applied toward a bachelor's degree.

 Program Fees: The fee for Open University is $372 per unit.

 - Students who have been disqualified from Cal Maritime or other institutions

 - Non-resident students not enrolled in a University program